Double Glazing Quotes

 • Secondary glazing can reduce noise by up to 50%

 Secondary glazing involves fitting an extra pane of glass and a frame onto the inside of an existing window.
-It’s just and is just as effective as double glazing.
-Plus, it’s easier to install, since it doesn’t involve replacing the entire window.
+While not quite as effective as double-glazing, it is leagues ahead of putting up with older single-glazing.
+Plus, it’s easier to install since it doesn’t involve replacing the entire window.

 Secondary glazed windows